merkys/covid-lt/clusters.md

 In one of the structures, 7LY3, both antibody chains contact with the outside of S1's NTD.
 In 7RBU, heavy chain of the antibody binds to S1 by inserting a loop into beta barrel structure at S1's NTD.
 Complexes in this cluster do not share any physical contacts, must be an artifact.
+RMSDs of S1 chains are low (1.6 angstrom), but low TM-score of 0.14 indicates poor alignment.

 Cluster 13
 ----------